-Many foster children go on to be hugely successful in a whole range of careers.
+There’s no reason why children who have been fostered can’t go on to be successful in a whole range of careers.
 In fact, a number of famous stars have spent time in care or the foster system.
 Here are ten movers and shakers who were fostered or adopted before going on to take the world by storm.

 Where would we be without our iPods and iPhones?
 Steve Jobs is an inspirational figure who as the co-founder and CEO of Apple Computer revolutionised technology.
 Thanks to his innovations, Jobs became a multimillionaire by the age of 30.
 As a baby, he was adopted by Paul and Clara Jobs and raised in Los Altos in California’s Silicon Valley.

 The silver screen’s most iconic star, Marilyn Monroe delivered dazzling performances in films such as Some Like It Hot.
-The blonde bombshell then known as Norma Jeane spent time in various foster homes up until the age of eleven.
+The blonde bombshell, then known as Norma Jean, spent time in various foster homes up until the age of eleven.